iamwizzdom/net-bridge/README.md

 ```

 > `NetBridge.getInstance()` returns a singleton from which you can use the `addToRequestQueue(...)` method
-to queue up requests that are to be dispatched synchronously, making network calls easier on your browser.
+to queue up requests that are to be dispatched asynchronously, making network calls easier on your browser.

 <h2 id="attributes"> Attributes and Methods </h2>